dcrules2/pl-sample-storacha/README.md

 └── README.md
 ```

 Make sure your `.env` file it ready to go with the variable you need.
-This allows this project to be dynamic to use other accounts or upload other websites without hardcode changes.
+This allows this project to be dynamic.
+You can use other accounts or upload other websites without hardcode changes.
 This is a sample of what your env file could look like.
 You can find the sample file to adjust [here](https://github.com/dcrules2/pl-sample-storacha/blob/main/.env.example).
 ```
 WEBSITE='https://http.cat' # Example: https://http.cat/
 EMAIL='thisismyemail123@mail.co' # Use the email address you used to create your Web3.Storage account